mpram/IoT_Academy/Month_3/Day_2/Azure Digital Twins BHOL.md

      ```

-     2. Then run **npm-install** to download all the required dependencies
+     2. Then run **npm install** to download all the required dependencies